miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 ## The Rise of Deep Research in AI Search

-So we wait for disruptors, and it has come along in the concept of **Deep Research.** Implicit in the concept is the idea that ads are not going to be slipped in.
-Also implicit in the concept is searching, searching and searching again.
-In other words, re-searching... or research!
-Both Google in where the feature first appeared in Gemini 1.5 and ChatGPT where the feature just appeared in their Pro product, they've branded it Deep Research.
-Google uses a capital R in **R**esearch while ChatGPT goes with the more subdued **r**search.
+And so we waited for disruptors, which arrived in the form of **Deep Research.**
+The concept implicitly promises an ad-free experience and multiple layers of iterative searching - searching, and searching again.
+In other words, true research!
+Both Google's Gemini 1.5, where the feature first appeared, and ChatGPT's Pro product have branded this capability as Deep Research.
+Google opts for the more formal **R**esearch while ChatGPT uses the understated **r**esearch.

 ## The Cost and Access Models of AI Search Services